zeventbooks/MVP-EVENT-TOOLKIT/SECURITY.md

 ## Known Security Limitations

-### 1. Admin Key Storage (Bug #15)
+### 1. Admin Session Tokens (Bug #15 mitigation)

-**Issue:** Admin keys are stored in `sessionStorage` in the browser (Admin.html, Display.html, etc.)

-**Risk:** If an XSS vulnerability exists, an attacker could potentially read the admin key from sessionStorage.

-**Why This Exists:**
-- Google Apps Script web apps run entirely in the browser
-- Apps Script doesn't support HTTP-only cookies for web app contexts
-- The admin key must be passed with each API request for authentication
-- Server-side sessions are not available in Apps Script's stateless architecture
+**Issue:** The platform previously stored raw admin keys in `sessionStorage`, exposing long‑lived credentials to any XSS defect.

+**Current State:** All privileged surfaces now exchange the admin key for a short‑lived session token via `api_createAdminSession`.
+The browser only stores the opaque `token:xyz` handle plus its expiration timestamp, and the server revokes it automatically when the cache entry expires.

+**Residual Risk:** The token still lives in sessionStorage (Apps Script does not support HTTP-only cookies), so XSS remains the primary threat.
+Tokens last 5–60 minutes instead of indefinitely, reducing blast radius for stolen secrets.

 **Mitigations in Place:**
-1. ✅ Comprehensive XSS prevention (input sanitization, URL validation, CSP headers where possible)
-2. ✅ CSRF token protection on all POST endpoints
-3. ✅ Admin key validation on every authenticated request
+1. ✅ `api_createAdminSession` issues tenant-scoped tokens with enforced TTL and metadata logging
+2. ✅ Front-end pages purge legacy `ADMIN_KEY:*` entries and store only the short-lived session token
+3. ✅ `gate_()` validates either the admin key or a cached session token and rejects expired/mismatched tenants
-4. ✅ Rate limiting to prevent brute force attacks
+4. ✅ Rate limiting and lockouts still apply when exchanging the admin key for a token
-5. ✅ Session timeout (sessionStorage clears on tab close)
+5. ✅ Diagnostics/Admin/Sponsor UI automatically invalidate sessions and prompt for re-auth when the token expires

 **Recommended Additional Measures:**
-- Use HTTPS only (enforced by Apps Script)
-- Rotate admin keys regularly
+- Keep rotating admin keys via `npm run secrets:sync` (session tokens inherit the server-side secret)
+- Enable Content Security Policy + strict sanitization to minimize XSS vectors
-- Monitor diagnostic logs for suspicious access patterns
+- Monitor `ops/security/admin-secret-rotation.json` and the new session issuance logs for anomalies
-- Consider implementing IP whitelisting for admin access
-- Use separate admin keys per environment (dev/staging/prod)
-- Implement admin key expiration and rotation policies

 **Future Improvements:**
-If migrating away from Google Apps Script, consider:
-- HTTP-only cookies for session management
-- Server-side session storage (Redis, database)
-- OAuth2/OIDC for admin authentication
-- Multi-factor authentication (MFA)
+- Add MFA or OAuth brokering once Apps Script is replaced with a server that supports HTTP-only cookies
+- Store the session state in an external datastore to allow server-side revocation lists

 ### 2. Multi-Tenant Database Separation (Bug #11)